makrai/notes/touvron-2302-llama.md

   * it may be cheaper to train a large model to reach a certain level of
   * a smaller one trained longer will ultimately be cheaper at inference.
 For
   * Hoffmann+ (2022) recommends training a 10B model on 200B tokens,
-  * we find that the performance of a 7B model continues to improve even after 1T tokens
+  * we find that
+    the perf of a 7B model continues to improve even after 1T tokens
 * we train a series of language models that achieve the best possible perf at various inference budgets, by training on more tokens than what is typical
   * LLaMA, ranges from 7B to 65B parameters with